-If you weren’t able to attend last week’s Summit in San Francisco, read on to get our take on the most important updates for enterprise users.
+If you weren’t able to attend the Summit in San Francisco, read on to get our take on the most important updates for enterprise users.

 - Acquisition of Bizible for improved end-to-end measurement